How to find the best Alibaba legitimate and verified suppliers

 Filter by location

-As we mentioned above, it can be useful to narrow down your search to suppliers operating in the region that specialises in the products you are looking to source.
-This is not a must, but it’s another useful tool to weed out sub-standard suppliers.
+It can be useful to narrow down your search to suppliers operating in the region that specialises in the products you are looking to source.

 Certification

-It’s worth noting that just because a supplier hasn’t had 3rd party verification, doesn’t mean it’s fraudulent or bad.
-Conversely, applying these filters is not an absolute guarantee.
-But, if you’re tackling the sourcing process alone, you want to take steps to minimise the risk.
+It's worth noting that just because a supplier hasn't had 3rd party verification, doesn't mean it's fraudulent or bad.
+But, if you're tackling the sourcing process alone, you want to take steps to minimise the risk.

-Step 5: Skip the middleman/ woman or trading company
+Step 5: Skip the middleman or trading company

-1. Check the ‘Business type’ on the Alibaba listing.
+1. Check the 'Business type' on the Alibaba listing.
 Trading company = middle person.
-Note that some will have both Trading Company and Manufacturer listed - this is generally ok.
-Once again, there is no absolute guarantee that this info is legitimate.
-Let’s just say it’s not impossible to bribe your inspector to get listed as a manufacturer.
+Note that some will have both Trading Company and Manufacturer listed — this is generally acceptable.

 2. Visit the Chinese Business Directory.
-This is a pretty fail-safe way to check, but given that the website is in Chinese, for most people it’s not really an option.
+This is a fairly reliable way to check, but given that the website is in Chinese, for most UK buyers it's not really an option.

 3. Talk to a sourcing agent.
 A sourcing agent can check the Chinese Business Directory for you and provide you with a detailed report on your chosen supplier.